 Soft pastel colours, such as baby blue or pink, are also a popular choice for this design style and can be used either on the walls or as an accent colour within the bathroom accessories.

-Consider the various primary bathroom styles that I have listed and choose the one that best aligns with your personal taste and the overall aesthetic that you would like to achieve for your space.
+Consider the various bathroom styles I have listed and choose the one that best aligns with your taste and the overall aesthetic that you wish to achieve.

-Don't be afraid to mix and match different decorating ideas and elements of these styles to create a unique look that is all your own.
-And remember, even small updates can make a big difference in the overall feel of your bathroom design.
+Don't be afraid to mix and match different decorating ideas and elements within these bathroom ideas to create a unique look that is all your own.
+And remember, even small updates can make a big difference to the overall feel of your bathroom.

-Use our list of popular bathroom ideas as inspiration, and embrace your creativity as you design and decorate your very own bathroom sanctuary.
-If you don't know where to start, or need further assistance, consider getting the advice of an interior designer.
+If you don't know where to start or need further assistance, consider getting the advice of an interior designer.